Kira Mechanical Keyboard

 Hardware programmability makes every key a powerful macro — no active software necessary.
 Kira uses an open source firmware called Keyboard Layout Language (KLL) that allows it to work seamlessly on Windows, Linux, and Mac OS.
-Its future-proof USB-C connector is strong and easy to use.
+Its USB-C port offers convenient, future-proof connectivity as more systems migrate to the standard.

 - 99 Key Condensed Full Size Layout

 - Hot Swappable Switches

 - Injection Molded Plastic or CNC Aluminum Keyboard Frame

 - Per Key Configurable RGB Lighting and Underglow